 The staff at major New York medical institutions learned a hard lesson when Hurricane Sandy hit in late October 2012: they weren’t ready.
 The experiences that the medical centers underwent serve as good reminders as to why a comprehensive disaster preparedness plan is essential to successfully weather any storm.

 A Tale of Three Hospitals

 New York University Langone Medical Center

 Staff at New York University’s Langone Medical Center followed the disaster preparedness plan when it started evacuating the first of its 300 patients upon the arrival of Hurricane Sandy.
-Everyone thought the hospital was ready for the big storm until its generator lost power in the height of the turbulent events.
+Everyone thought the hospital was ready for the big storm until its generator lost power at the height of the turbulent events.
 Rescue workers and hospital staff spent hours going up and down dark flights of stairs to evacuate the remaining patients and their families.

 Many individuals who had family members at NYU, including babies in the neonatal unit, didn’t learn about the evacuation until they heard about it on TV.
 It took hours for some to learn about a patient’s new location.

 While Coney Island Hospital is further inland than other area facilities, floodwaters reached the ground-level emergency generators.
 When the flooding began, staff members worked hard to evacuate over 220 patients.

 To prevent permanent damage, the hospital turned off the emergency generators for several hours.
 The floodwaters eventually inundated the hospital’s entire campus.

 Shorefront Center for Rehabilitation and Nursing Care